 This GMMP provides monitoring and management actions related to possible groundwater seepage and/or mounding from pond filling and operations.
-Any exceedance of trigger and threshold values in the GMMP will trigger a range of actions (See section 3.3.2) which include the implementation of monitoring actions as presented in the approved BCHMMP and the MSMMP (refer Table 6-1 and Table 6-2).
+Any exceedance of trigger and threshold values in the GMMP will trigger a range of actions which include the implementation of monitoring actions as presented in the approved BCHMMP and the MSMMP (refer Table 6-1 and Section 7.3).
 Similarly, investigations into trigger and threshold exceedances under the BCHMMP and MSMMP will include a review of monitoring data collected under the GMMP, and the implementation of additional monitoring if required.

 The GMMP, MSMMP and BCHMMP interrelate to meet Condition 3-1(4) and Condition 3-1(6) of MS 1211, and Conditions 46 and 58 of EPBC 2018/8236 (as varied) and EPBC 2022/9169 approval.
-A review of the GMMP (Rev M) alongside the BCHMMP and MSMMP was completed and submitted to DWER (Ref: 0000-EV-LET-0023) on the 13 October 2024 as per Condition B3-2(2) of MS 1211.
-A future review of this GMMP (Rev O) alongside the BCHMMP and MSMMP will be completed and submitted to DWER by the 19 October 2025, as per Condition B3-2(1) of MS 1211.
+A future review of this GMMP alongside the BCHMMP and MSMMP will be completed and submitted to DWER by the 19 October 2025, as per Condition B3-2(1) of MS 1211.

-The health of the M. tridens plants within the Development Envelope, and any potential impacts as a result of groundwater seepage and/or mounding will be monitored via the implementation of the annual health survey as detailed in the M. tridens Research and Offset Strategy.
+The health of the M. tridens plants within the Development Envelope, and any potential impacts as a result of groundwater seepage and/or mounding will be monitored via the implementation of the annual health survey for the plants located within the Project Development as detailed in the M. tridens Research and Offset Strategy.